 Not everyone in need of support for emotional disabilities requires a fully trained service animal.
 Excellent emotional support and companionship are provided by any pet who fulfills the role of an ESA.

 Bear in mind that it is never the animal who is registered as an ESA, but rather the person who is diagnosed and prescribed the ESA.

 The only requirement for the assignation of an ESA letter is to be diagnosed accordingly by a licensed medical health practitioner (LMHP) in your state.
 If you are considering getting an ESA, why not try CertaPet’s free online 5-minute pre-screening?
-If your answers show that you may be eligible for an ESA, we will connect you with a LMHP in your state and you could have your ESA letter in as little as 48 hrs!
+If your answers show that you may be eligible for an ESA, we will connect you with a LMHP in your state.

 A service animal is trained to assist persons with disabilities in a way that will allow the person to function satisfactorily or to help in a medical crisis.
-Right now, the ADA only considers dogs and very occasionally miniature horses to be service animals.
+Right now, the American With Disabilities Act only considers dogs and very occasionally miniature horses to being service animals.

-This doesn’t mean that a cat can’t carry out many service animal type tasks.
+This doesn’t mean that a cat can’t carry out many service animal-type tasks.
 They are in fact far more trainable than people realize.
-Sadly, however, according to the restrictions stated in the ADA, a cat can not be a service animal.
+Sadly, however, according to the restrictions stated in the ADA, a cat cannot be a service animal.
 There is no such thing as a legal service cat.
-Don’t let anyone fool you!

 The Type of Service Animals Recognized by the ADA